1992 Pepsi 400: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Thursday, July 2, at 2:30 PM EST. Each driver would have one lap to set a time.
+The first round was held on Thursday, July 2, at 2:30 p.m.
+EST. Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Friday, July 3, at 1:30 PM EST. As with the first round, each driver would have one lap to set a time.
+If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Friday, July 3, at 1:30 p.m.
+EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 21-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two provisionals were given.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

 Sterling Marlin, driving for Junior Johnson & Associates, would win the pole, setting a time of 47.527 and an average speed of 189.366 mph in the first round.

 Three drivers would fail to qualify.